-The Eurasian major plate consists of most of Europe, Russia and parts of Asia.
-This plate is sandwiched between the North American and African Plate on the north and west sides.
+The Eurasian major plate consists of most of Europe, Russia, and parts of Asia.
+This plate is sandwiched between the North American and African Plates on the north and west sides.

 The west side has a divergent boundary with the North American plate.
 The south side of the Eurasian plate neighbors the Arabian, Indian and Sunda plates.

-It straddles along Iceland where it tears the country in two separate pieces at a rate of 2.5 cm per year.
+It straddles Iceland where it tears the country into two separate pieces at a rate of 2.5 cm per year.
 On average, the Eurasian plate moves about one-quarter to half an inch per year.

 The African plate contains the whole continent of Africa as well as the surrounding oceanic crust of the Atlantic Ocean.
 Oddly, it looks like a larger boundary of the African continent, itself.

 The Somali Plate is positioned along the East African Rift zone.
 This developing rift zone is gradually separating the east part of the continent.

-The west side of the African major plate diverge with the North American plate.
-These divergent plate boundaries forms the mid-oceanic ridges or rift valley.
+The west side of the African major plate diverges from the North American plate.
+These divergent plate boundaries form the mid-oceanic ridges or rift valleys.

-The Antarctic plate holds the entire continent of Antarctica including its surround oceanic crust.
-This plate is surrounded by parts of the African, Australian, Pacific and South American plates.
+The Antarctic plate holds the entire continent of Antarctica including its surrounding oceanic crust.
+This plate is surrounded by parts of the African, Australian, Pacific, and South American plates.

 Antarctica was once grouped as part of the supercontinent Gondwana with Australia and India.
 But about 100 million years ago, Antarctica broke apart to its current location at the south pole.

 It’s estimated that the Antarctica major plate moves about 1 cm per year.

-The Indo-Australia plate is a major plate combining the Australian and Indian Plate.
+The Indo-Australia plate is a major plate combining the Australian and Indian Plates.
 But they are widely considered to be two separate plates.

 The Indo-Australia plate stretches from Australia to India.
-It also includes the oceanic crust from the Indian Ocean.
-The north-east side of the Australian plate converges with the Pacific Plate.
+It also includes the oceanic crust of the Indian Ocean.
+The northeast side of the Australian plate converges with the Pacific Plate.

 Australia, India, and Antarctica were once connected as the supercontinent Gondwana.
 As part of the supercontinental cycle, India drifted apart moving northwards.

-The South American plate is a major plate that includes the continent of South America and a large portion of ocean from the Atlantic Ocean.
+The South American plate is a major plate that includes the continent of South America and a large portion of the ocean from the Atlantic Ocean.